 - Look for a message that indicates why the task failed.

-For example, if you ran a Set CPU Count action on a powered off virtual machine to increase the CPU count from 2 to 4, but 4 CPUs is not supported by the host.
+For example, if you ran a Set CPU Count action on a powered off virtual machine to increase the CPU count from 2 to 4, but the host does not support 4 CPUs.
 The Set CPU tasks reported that it completed successfully in recent tasks.
 However, when you attempt to power on the virtual machine, the tasks fails.
-In this example the message is Virtual machine requires 4 CPUs to operate, but the host hardware only provides 2.
+In this example, the message is Virtual machine requires 4 CPUs to operate, but the host hardware only provides 2.

 - Click the object name in the Recent Task list.